farcasterxyz/docs/docs/reference/contracts/id-registry.md

 ## changeRecoveryAddress

-Changes the recovery address of `msg.sender` to a new address
+Change the recovery address of the caller's fid to a new address.

 | Param Name | type      | Description              |
 | ---------- | --------- | ------------------------ |